open-sauced/intro/05-how-to-contribute-to-open-source.md

 ## Keeping Branches Up to Date

 It is highly recommended that you update your remote and local branches habitually.
-That way, your branch will have the latest update when merged into the `main` branch of the remote original (`upstream`) repository.
+That way, your branch will have the latest update when merged into the `main` branch of the original (`upstream`) repository.

 The best times to update your branches are before you push your changes to the remote repository and while you're waiting for your pull request to be reviewed.